For questions about the application process or grant requirements, contact your GAP Project Officer.

 A Tribe may request a waiver to reduce or eliminate the match requirement if the tribe can demonstrate in writing that fulfilling the requirement would impose undue hardship.
-The tribe must submit supporting socio-economic documentation in the letter including:
+The tribe must submit supporting socio-economic documentation in the letter that could include:

 - Other socio-economic information that demonstrates hardship in meeting a five (or more) percent match.

-After two years, the tribal match will automatically increase to 10% for any programs in the PPG with a match requirement of 10% or greater.
 If a tribe wants to continue with the reduced match, the tribe must submit a letter requesting the reduced match be continued.
 Supporting documentation is not required.
-The re-evaluated match will then hold for the duration of the grant.
+The re-evaluated match will then hold for the duration of the current PPG.